bizzapagel/little-health-tracker/README.md

 # Mini Projects
-An assortment of small projects.
+An assortment of little projects.